DafneRibeiro/GamingNetworkApp/Log.md

 Had a minor problem because one of the functions wasn't working, after closing the server down and vscode, it worked again

+Connected the frontend with my Backend, as Twitch API was getting really complicated to access, i used my own API of games i created, and used fetch and map in my component to display the games.

+created a few components for the frontend